 On 1 January 2018 (the date of initial application of IFRS 9), the Group's management has assessed which business models apply to the financial assets held by the Group and has classified its financial instruments into the appropriate IFRS 9 categories.

-The Group's financial assets include cash and cash equivalents, trade receivables and other receivables, see note 22, 19 and 21 for details about each type of financial asset.
+The Group's financial assets include cash and cash equivalents, trade receivables and other receivables.

 There were no changes to the classification and measurement of the Group's financial instrument.